 What are the symptoms of delirium?

-The symptoms of hyperactive delirium include:
+Symptoms of hyperactive delirium include:

 - Rapid changes in emotion.

-The symptoms of hypoactive delirium include:
+Symptoms of hypoactive delirium include:

 - Flat affect.